MisterMackey/ArgumentParser/README.md

 see [AnalyzerRelease.Shipped.md](ArgumentParser/AnalyzerReleases.Shipped.md)

 ## Known bugs (past and present)
+v1.1.0
+	-DateTime, TimeStamp, Guid, and Uri types not working

 v1.0.0:
 	- AggregateException is always thrown when any parse error is encountered